contractlevel/yield/README.md

 # YieldCoin aka Contract Level Yield (CLY)

-This project is being built for the Chainlink Chromion Hackathon, and is an automated, crosschain, stablecoin yield optimizer, powered by Chainlink Automation, Functions, and CCIP.
+This project has been built for the Chainlink Chromion Hackathon, and is an automated, crosschain, stablecoin yield optimizer, powered by Chainlink Automation, Functions, and CCIP.

-Whatever the highest yield is for stablecoins across chains is what users can earn in one click with Contract Level Yield.
+Whatever the highest yield is for stablecoins across chains is what users can earn in one click with Contract Level Yield (YieldCoin).

 A live demo site with Ethereum, Base and Avalanche testnets is available at [contractlevel.com](https://contractlevel.com).